syncfusion-content/blazor-docs/blazor/rich-text-editor/globalization.md

 ```

-The output will be as follows.

 ![Right to Left in Blazor RichTextEditor](./images/blazor-richtexteditor-right-to-left.png)

 > You can refer to our [Blazor Rich Text Editor](https://www.syncfusion.com/blazor-components/blazor-wysiwyg-rich-text-editor) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Rich Text Editor](https://blazor.syncfusion.com/demos/rich-text-editor/overview?theme=bootstrap4) example to knows how to render and configure the rich text editor tools.
+You can also explore our [Blazor Rich Text Editor](https://blazor.syncfusion.com/demos/rich-text-editor/overview?theme=bootstrap4) example to know how to render and configure the rich text editor tools.